nloyfer/wgbs_tools/tutorial/README.md

 <!--![alt text](images/wgbstools_vis_uxm.png "vis bimodal region with reads classified")-->
 <img src="images/wgbstools_vis_uxm.png" width="429" height="575" />

-We can see that out of ~280 reads we have 51.2% below 35% methylation, 47.3% above 65% methylation, and 1.4% with methlyation levels between 35-65%.
+We can see that out of ~280 reads we have 51.2% below 35% methylation, 47.3% above 65% methylation, and 1.4% with methylation levels between 35-65%.

 We can conduct a statistical test to verify that this region is indeed bimodal.
 We will test whether the hypothesis that all reads are generated from a single distribution is more likely than the hypothesis that there are two distinct distributions (with differing probabilities for each CpG to be methylated) from which each read is generated.